jvanz/jvanz.github.io-src/content/git_partial_commit.md

 ```

 Again, the fifth hunk should be added.
 Choose `y` option...
-When there are no more hunks to be analyzed git opens the editor to the user write a commit message.
-Once the message is
+When there are no more hunks to be analyzed, as we use the `git commit` command,  the editor to write a commit message
-written, it's done.
+is opened.
+Once the message is written, it's done.
 See:

 ```
 $git log